jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23621.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23613.JPG" />

-That night, we slept in the <a href="https://www.recreation.gov/camping/campgrounds/232487"><b>Elkmont Campground</b></a>.
+That night, we slept in the [<b>Elkmont Campground</b>]("https://www.recreation.gov/camping/campgrounds/232487").
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23610.JPG" />

-The next day was a full day hike in <a href="https://www.alltrails.com/trail/us/tennessee/alum-cave-trail-to-mount-leconte"><b>Alum Cave Trail</b></a> all the way to the <b>Mount LeConte</b>.
+The next day was a full day hike in [<b>Alum Cave Trail</b>]("https://www.alltrails.com/trail/us/tennessee/alum-cave-trail-to-mount-leconte") all the way to the <b>Mount LeConte</b>.
 This is one of best trails I have hiked.
 In the beginning part, we were walking along a creek.
 Then came the forests.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23629.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23641.JPG" />
 In the midway, there was a steep segment with stairs.
 A "grandpa" on the way described it as a "stairway to heaven".